Pesquisa-UFCAT/parepy/paper.md

 The documentation is available on the [PAREpy web site](https://wmpjrufg.github.io/PAREPY/).
 There, users can find some examples, learning and see application examples.

-## Reliability Overview
+# Reliability Overview

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+Various factors influence the behavior of structures, most of which cannot be fully controlled.
+The different sources of uncertainty affecting these factors result in variability, making structural safety an inherently non-deterministic problem.

+In most cases, engineers need to check a structure's structural safety.
+Structural safety can be defined as an attribute that allows us to classify structures as safe or unsafe.
+A structure is safe when its ability (primarily concerning the possibility of causing harm to people) is higher than a previously accepted value as a minimum admissible and unsafe otherwise [@jacinto_segurancestrutural_2023].

+To check Structural safety, we should introduce the state limit function concept.
+Through this function, methods like FORM (First Order Reliability Method), SORM (Second Order Reliability Method), and Sampling methods can evaluate a quantitative measurement of structural safety.

+If a structure or part of a structure exceeding a specific limit cannot perform a required performance, this particular limit is called a limit state.
+So, the function that defines this limit can be called the state limit function [@grandhi_structural_1999].

+The basic reliability problem is represented by the multiple integral of equation (1), where $p_f$ represents the failure probability of the structure, $\boldsymbol{X}$ is the n-dimensional vector representing the random variables of the system, $f_x(\boldsymbol{x})$ represents the joint probability density function over the failure domain, and $G(\boldsymbol{X})$ is the limit state equation. $G(\boldsymbol{X}) \leq 0$ represents a failure condition.

+$$
+p_f = P(G(\boldsymbol{X}) \leq 0) = \int \dots \int\limits_{G(\boldsymbol{X}) \leq 0} f_{\mathbf{X}}(\boldsymbol{x}) \, d\mathbf{x} \tag{1}
+$$

-## Quick Start
+# Quick Start

+In this paper, we present the stable version 1.3.3 about PAREPy.
+Sampling was implemented in this version: (a) Monte Carlo Method and (b) Latin Hyper Cube Method.

-### Install
+## Install

-To use the framework in a **Python** environment, use the following command:
+To use the framework in a Python environment, use the following command:

 ```python
 pip install parepy-toolbox
 # or pip install --upgrade parepy-toolbox
 ```

-### Files Structure
+## Files Structure

-Let's use the example of building a problem in PAREpy using **Jupyter Notebook** file or a **Python** file.
+Let's use the example of building a problem in PAREpy using Jupyter Notebook file or a Python file.
 The basic file structure that you must assemble to use the library must be as follows:

 ```bash
  .